Juneo-io/juneogo/vms/platformvm/service.md

 ### `platform.sampleValidators`

-Sample validators from the specified Subnet.
+Sample validators from the specified Supernet.

 **Signature:**